YoussefAgagg/backend-java-task-2025/README.md

 To prevent duplicate order creation, the application uses idempotency keys:

 - Each order request must include a unique idempotency key
-- If a request with the same idempotency key is received, the original response is returned
+- If a request with the same idempotency key is received, it will be blocked until the first request is processed
 - This ensures that network issues or retries don't result in duplicate orders
 - The same approach is used for payment processing